genome-spy/genome-spy/docs/grammar/data/dynamic.md

 ## BigWig

-BigWig files are used to store dense, continuous data, such as coverage or other signal data.
-The `"bigwig"` source behaves similarly to the indexed FASTA source, loading the data in chunks that cover and flank the currently visible region.
+The `"bigwig"` source enables the retrieval of dense, continuous data, such as coverage or other signal data stored in BigWig files.
+It behaves similarly to the indexed FASTA source, loading the data in chunks that cover and flank the currently visible region.
 However, the window size automatically adapts to the zoom level, and data are fetched in higher resolution when zooming in.
+The data source provides data objects with the following fields: `chrom` (string), `start` (integer), `end` (integer), and `score` (number).

 ### Parameters

+TODO

 ### Example

 The example below shows the GC content of the human genome in 5-base windows.
+When you zoom in, the resolution of the data automatically increases.

-<div><genome-spy-doc-embed height="120">
+<div><genome-spy-doc-embed height="120" spechidden="true">

 ```json
 {